eu90h/mockfighter/README.md

 This will create an instance of the level "any-string-here".

 The bots will begin trading two seconds after an instance is created.
-You can disable the bots like so: `(define server-thread (run-mockfighter #:bots #f))`.
+You can disable the bots like so: `(run-mockfighter #:bots #f)`.

 Running the server on a port other than 8000 requires settings the port option: `(run-mockfighter #:port port-number)`